-^{© 2006.} Version: 11-10-06 (rev. 2-22-07).
+^{© 2006.} Adapted from version: 11-10-06 (rev. 2-22-07), posted 2-22-07.
 This survey was developed by Don Bailey, Kathy Hebbeler, and Mary Beth Bruder as part of the Early Childhood Outcomes (ECO) Center.
 Permission is granted to reproduce this survey for state and local program use.
 When reproducing, please identify as "Developed by the Early Childhood Outcomes Center with support from the Office of Special Education Programs, U.S. Department of Education."
 Please contact staff@the-ECO-center.org if you wish to use or adapt the survey.